 The video stats page in your account is chock-full of sweet, sweet data.
 Learn all about how to read it.

-On the media stats page (> Stats) is a smorgasbord of data.
-Here you'll find all sorts of goodies—like engagement, play rate, action stats, and more.
+On the media stats page (accessible by clicking Stats on a video’s page) is a smorgasbord of data.
+Here you’ll find all sorts of goodies — like engagement, play rate, action stats, and more.

 If you want a quick prep on the terminology we’re using, head over to the Wistia Glossary.
 Otherwise, read on for all of the nitty gritty details about understanding Wistia video stats.

 The video level is where a ton of information lives.
-Here you can find detailed insights into how the video was viewed—both at the aggregate level through the engagement graph, and individually through heatmaps.
-Plus, Wistia provides some great stats around Timeline Actions.
+Here you can find detailed insights into how the video was viewed — both at the aggregate level through the engagement graph, and individually through heatmaps.
+Plus, Wistia provides some great stats around turnstile and calls-to-action.
 Who clicked which call to action and annotation link?
-It's all here.
+It’s all here.

 To access the media-level trends page, first open up the media page for your video (where you can watch the video in your account, something like: https://private-sharing.wistia.com/medias/h5iqv6yow5).
-Under the drop-down menu, select Stats.
+Click Stats in the Overview panel.

 The blue section of the engagement graph shows the engagement of viewers who clicked play on the video.
 The orange section on top shows the number of times that section was rewatched.
 Move your cursor over the graph (from left to right) to see specific information for a time or frame in the video, and click the graph to play the video from that point.